SAP-archive/teched2020-INT167/exercises/ex1/README.md

    - Profile Delimiter: __>>>__
 <br>![](/exercises/ex1/images/Ex1_Step1_4.png)

-## Exercise 1.2 Add data model to project
+## Step 1.2 Add data model to project

 After completing these steps you will have...